 Many environmental factors also create or contribute to iron deficiency.
 These factors need to be evaluated and alleviated to the extent possible.
-In most situations, attention to watering and soil conditions will satisfactorily correct minor iron chlorosis problems.
+In many situations, attention to watering and soil conditions will satisfactorily correct minor iron chlorosis problems.

-Colorado soils are abundant in iron, as evidenced by the popular “red rock” formations.
+Colorado soils are abundant in iron, as evidenced by the common “red rock” formations.
 In alkaline soils (pH above 7.0), iron is rapidly fixed through a chemical reaction into insoluble, solid forms that cannot be absorbed by plant roots.
 Such iron will be tied up indefinitely unless soil pH changes.
 Soil applications of iron alone are ineffective, as the applied iron will quickly be converted to these unavailable solid forms.

 Iron chlorosis is a common generic symptom of over-watering.

 Overly wet or dry soils predispose plants to iron chlorosis.
 Iron chlorosis is more prevalent following wet springs, and where gardeners over-water in the spring.
 In western calcareous soils, iron chlorosis can be moderated by eliminating springtime over-watering.
 Dry soils can also lead to nutrient deficiencies as nutrients are absorbed in solution with water.
 Severe cases of iron chlorosis involving “acid-loving” loving plants may not be corrected through improved irrigation practices.